Phillipsburg High School (New Jersey): Athletics

-The Phillipsburg High School Stateliners compete as a member of the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset County and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Phillipsburg High School Stateliners compete as a member of the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset, and Warren counties.
+The school operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,242 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.

 The football team competes in Division 5B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
-The school had been a member of the Pennsylvania Interscholastic Athletic Association's defunct East Penn Conference.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.
+The school had been a member of the Pennsylvania Interscholastic Athletic Association's East Penn Conference, which was later rolled into the Eastern Pennsylvania Conference, a highly competitive conference of the largest high schools in eastern and northeastern Pennsylvania.